philwhiles/frettler/README.md

 ./frettler guitar progression a scale_major -p 1,4,5
 ```

-Will show the default chord fingerings for each of the I, IV and V chords in the scale of A Minor
+Will show the default chord fingerings for each of the I, IV and V chords in the scale of A Major
 The chord fingerings will be the default from possibly many variations for the root and chord type, usually the simpler cowboy chord fingerings.
 If you want to see the other variants, use the `chord` subcommand
 above individually.